LRGH/plasmasm/README.md

 # Description
-Plasmasm is a framework that can do asm and binary manipulation in a unified way.
+PlasmASM is a framework that can do asm and binary manipulation in a unified way.

 There are many other tools that are better suited for reverse-engineering.
-The goal of plasmasm is to enable automatic modification.
+The goal of PlasmASM is to enable automatic modification.
 One application is software obfuscation.

 # Short description of the framework